 B.M.
 (Murray State); M.M.
 (Louisiana State); D.M.A.
 (Louisiana State)

-As an advocate of new music, Utley has premiered numerous works by noted composers including David Froom, Leonard Mark Lewis, Stephen Lias, and William Price.
-He is also a regular guest artist and clinician at universities and secondary schools throughout the country, and serves frequently as an adjudicator for local, state, and regional competitions.
+He is a regular recitalist at regional and national conferences of the North American Saxophone Alliance, and has performed at multiple NACUSA conferences, World Saxophone Congresses, U.S. Navy Band International Saxophone Symposia, and new music festivals.
+As an advocate of new music, he has premiered works by noted composers including David Froom, Leonard Mark Lewis, Stephen Lias, Lidiuno Pitombeira, and William Price.
+Utley is also a regular guest artist and clinician at universities and secondary schools throughout the country, and serves frequently as an adjudicator for local, state and regional competitions.

 His first solo recording, Characters, is available on the Mark Records label.
 The project features 21st-century works by American composers, including three world premiere recordings.
 Utley is an endorsing artist for Légère Reeds, and performs on Légère Signature Series Reeds exclusively.